Together Again: Responsive and Resilient

 HIGHLIGHTS OF OUR PLAN:

-- Kindergarten - 6th Grade students are required to wear masks
+- All students who are learning on-campus are required to wear masks

 - All adults on campus, including faculty and staff, are required to wear masks